-MEMBER APPEAL PROCESS
+APPEAL PROCESS

-The member may file an appeal of a decision by within sixty (60) calendar days of receipt of Sunshine Health's Notice of Adverse Benefit Determination.
+The member may file an appeal of a decision by within thirty (30) calendar days of receipt of Sunshine Health's notice to them about our action.

 An appeal can be filed orally or in writing.
 Our Member Services staff can assist the member with this in any way.
-Oral appeals must be followed by a written, signed appeal request within ten (10) calendar days of the oral filing.
+Oral appeals must be followed by a written, signed appeal within ten (10) calendar days of the oral filing.
 Sunshine Health will send the member a notice to remind them that they must file a written appeal within ten (10) business days of receiving their oral request for appeal.
 If the member needs help completing their written appeal, please call Member Services at 1-866-796-0530.
 Translators and interpreters will help them, if they need help, with no charge to the member.

 Sunshine Health's timeframe to resolve a member's appeal begins on the date that we receive their oral request.
+A provider may file an appeal on the member's behalf, with their written consent.

-Sunshine Health will resolve the member's appeal within thirty (30) calendar days from the date Sunshine Health received their initial request, unless they have requested an "expedited" appeal.
+Sunshine Health will resolve the member's appeal within forty-five (45) calendar days from the date Sunshine Health received their initial request, unless they have requested an "expedited" appeal.
 This timeframe can be extended up to fourteen (14) calendar days if the member requests it or Sunshine Health finds there is a need for additional information, and the delay is in the member's best interest.
-Sunshine Health will notify the member in writing within five (5) business days of determining the need for an extension, if we need an extension.
-Sunshine Health will notify the member within within14 days of the original resolution date.
+Sunshine Health will notify the member in writing within five (5) business days if we need an extension.
+Sunshine Health will notify the member within two (2) weeks of the resolution.